Virginia Tech Athletics Department

 Blacksburg, VA 24061

 Virginia Tech Director of Athletics Whit Babcock brought a familiar face to his executive staff when he named Desiree Reed-Francois as the Hokies’ Executive Associate Athletics Director on May 22, 2014.
-Her responsibilities include overseeing all of the external units of the department – a group that encompasses marketing and promotions, athletics communications, ticketing services, IMG College and video/HokieVision.
+Her responsibilities include leading the department's external units and serving as the sport administrator for football and women's basketball.

 “We are thrilled to have someone of Desiree’s ability and skill set join our team at Virginia Tech,” Babcock said.
 “She earned my trust and respect at Cincinnati and did an outstanding job leading and enhancing all of the external units of the department along with successfully collaborating with our coaches, staff and university administration.
 Desiree believes in creating ‘memorable experiences’ for our fans, students, donors and alumni and will bring tremendous energy, organization, creativity and work ethic to the department.
 She will help move Virginia Tech forward and will be an asset to our program and overall vision.
 I’m pleased to welcome her and her family to Blacksburg.”